Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Don’t use the same title as at your current employer if it is different from the title in the job description.
 Use the title in the job description.

 - Don’t overload your resume with keywords.
 Use them appropriately.
-Overuse of keywords will flag a resume and could cause the ATS to lower your score.
-Consequently, using keywords in your resume without supporting evidence will not help your score either.
+Overusing keywords will flag a resume and could cause the ATS to lower your score.

 - Do not include tables because most ATS can’t read them.
 Other ATS can only read them if their operator programmed them to do so.

 - Don’t place skills at the bottom of the resume.
 Many ATS systems only scan the top ⅓ of the resume for keywords.
-If you have important keywords at the bottom it may not see them and could disqualify your resume.
+If you have important keywords at the bottom, the ATS may not see them and could disqualify your resume.

 - Don’t use “I” statements; resumes should be written in the third person.